 Eligible for the Hugo Award, World Fantasy Award, Shirley Jackson Award, Nebula Award, and British Fantasy Award in their Novella categories.
 Ladies of Horror Fiction Award Novella and Newcomer categories.

 If you know how to get on the radar for the Lord Ruthven Award, let me know.
-Or let them know, please and thank you.
+Or the Dracula Society Children of the Night Award.
+Or the Elgin Award.
+Or let them know about me yourself, please and thank you.

 Cossmass Infinities Issue 4, January 2021